smruti11/Retrospective/README.md

 After cloning the repository please do the following
   # Server setup:
-  a)  go to server folder of the repository and run 'npm install' to install the dependencies
+  1.  go to server folder of the repository and run 'npm install' to install the dependencies
-  b)  run 'npm start' to start the server
+  2.  run 'npm start' to start the server
  # Client setup:
-  a) go to client folder of the repository in another terminal and run 'npm install' to install the dependencies
+  1. go to client folder of the repository in another terminal and run 'npm install' to install the dependencies
-  b) run 'npm start' to start the client
+  2. run 'npm start' to start the client.

   The retrospective project has four sections
   User has the ability to create, update, like & delete texts in each section